-Minneapolis' must-see neighborhoods
+Why Minneapolis/St. Paul should be on your travel list

 Courtesy of Meet Minneapolis

-The MVP of this year's Super Bowl will doubtless be US Bank Stadium, backdrop to the big game.
-Completed in 2016, the Minnesota Vikings' new billion-dollar home gleams with glass and metal and sports a cantilevered corner that resembles nothing so much as the prow of a Nordic longboat.
-The behemoth structure dominates the city skyline, but it's not the only noteworthy building in town.
-Check out the Guthrie Theater (with stunning views of St. Anthony Falls on the Mississippi River), the Wells Fargo Center (which glows like an ice palace at night), and the IDS Center -- all a short walk from the stadium.
+US Bank Stadium, the Minnesota Vikings' home, gleams with glass and metal and sports a cantilevered corner that resembles the prow of a Nordic longboat.
+Admire the behemoth structure from the outside or take in a game if you're in town during football season.
+Although the stadium dominates the city skyline, it's not the only noteworthy building in town.
+Check out the Guthrie Theater (with stunning views of St. Anthony Falls on the Mississippi River), the Wells Fargo Center (which glows like an ice palace at night) and the IDS Center -- all a short walk from the stadium.
 Staying at the swank Marquette Hotel (in the IDS) or the chic W, formerly the historic Foshay Tower, puts you near Nicollet Mall, the city's central pedestrian mall.
 For entertainment, you'll have to wander west to Hennepin Avenue, where the State, Orpheum or Pantages theaters regularly feature touring shows and big-name entertainers.
-Prince devotees and other music fans should check the roster at First Avenue, a former Greyhound bus depot turned night club -- and the Purple One's favorite place to play.
+Prince devotees and other music fans should check the roster at First Avenue, a former Greyhound bus depot turned night club and the Purple One's favorite place to play.

 The North Loop: Millennial mecca